POLITICAL ECONOMY 3010:

 Office Hours: Tuesday and Thursday, 3:30-5:30

 Broadly speaking, Political Economy is the study of the interaction between the economy and the political system.
 Given the interdisciplinary nature of this field, it is not surprising that there is an extremely wide array of schools (Liberal, Marxist, Statist, …), approaches (individualist, structuralist, functionalist, institutionalist, …), methodologies (formal/mathematical, quantitative/econometric, historical, …), et cetera.
 There are at least equally many ways to organize an introductory course on this topic: we could attempt a survey, touching briefly on each of the multitude of combinations implied by the list above; we could examine a variety of issues from any one these; or we can take some middle approach.
-We will take a middle approach.
-The main textbook (Shepsle) provides a synthetic analysis based on an essentially micro-analytic (i.e. rational choice) approach.
-In each of the main sections of the course we will supplement the main textbook with readings taking other approaches.
+One prominent approach that has become standard in contemporary research on political economy is rooted in rational individual choice from a strongly materialist perspective.
+That is, it takes individuals, rationally pursuing their material self interest as the primary subjects of analysis.
+This approach permits a straightforward connection between political analysis and standard economic analysis (especially general equilibrium theory).
+We will develop this approach (sometimes called “endogenous policy theory”) in detail.
+The main textbook (Shepsle) presents presents an analysis of a number of standard political science questions from the micro-analytic perspective, and to provide context, in each of the main sections of the course we will supplement the main textbook with readings taking other approaches.

 ■This course introduces students to major approaches to the study of political economy.